Dollar Strength Weighs on Sugar Prices

 Optimism that above-average monsoon rains in India will lead to a bumper sugar crop is negative for prices.
 The Indian Meteorological Department reported that India received 934.8 mm of rain during the current monsoon season as of September 30, the most in four years and 7.6% more than the comparable long-term average of 868.6 mm.
 India's monsoon season runs from June through September.

-A supportive factor for sugar was Tuesday's report from Unica that showed sugar output in Brazil's Center-South region during the second half of October fell -24.3% y/y to 1.785 MMT.
+Last Tuesday's report from Unica supported sugar prices, showing that sugar output in Brazil's Center-South region during the second half of October fell -24.3% y/y to 1.785 MMT.
 Conversely, the cumulative 2024/25 Center-South sugar output through October rose +0.3% y/y to 37 MMT.

 Recent drought and excessive heat caused fires in Brazil that damaged sugar crops in Brazil's top sugar-producing state of Sao Paulo.
 Sugar cane industry group Orplana said that as many as 2,000 fire outbreaks affected up to 80,000 hectares of planted sugarcane in Sao Paulo.
 Green Pool Commodity Specialists said that as much as 5 MMT of sugar cane may have been lost due to the fires.
 Conab, Brazil's government crop forecasting agency, cut its overall 2024/25 Brazil Center South sugar production estimate on August 22 to 42 MMT from a previous forecast of 42.7 MMT, citing lower sugarcane yields due to drought and excessive heat.
 Similarly, Rabobank, on September 20, cut its 2024/25 Brazil sugar production forecast to 39.3 MMT from a previous forecast of 40.3 MMT, citing excessive dryness.
 Also, Datagro cut its 2024/25 Center-South sugar production estimate on Monday to 38.7 MMT from a September estimate of 39.3 MMT, citing drought and limited capacity by mills.